- Overview

 Estimated time to develop and deploy

-Based on experience with hundreds of integrated partners, this process usually takes six weeks to configure, test, review with Indeed team members, and deploy for client adoption.
+Based on past integrations, this process usually takes about six weeks to configure, test, review with Indeed, and deploy.

-An XML integration requires you to configure and publish an XML feed to Indeed on a regular schedule.
-This feed lets you control how key details about your clients’ Job Listings appear on Indeed.
-To enable Indeed Apply on Indeed.com, append metadata to each job in the feed.
-This metadata lets you show screener questions in the Indeed Apply application flow and specify where candidate information is sent in your system.
-After you configure the XML feed with Indeed Apply metadata and optional screener questions, Indeed reviews the feed for technical quality assurance and policy compliance.
+For an XML integration, you must create and regularly publish an XML feed to Indeed.
+This feed controls how your clients' Job Listings appear on Indeed.
+To enable Indeed Apply on Indeed.com, add metadata to each job in the feed.
+This metadata lets you show screener questions in the Indeed Apply flow and define where candidate information is sent in your system.

-Work with the Indeed Integrations Delivery team to choose a method for publishing and updating the feed and to review Indeed’s feedback and any required fixes.
+Work with the Indeed Integrations Delivery team to choose how to publish and update the feed, and to review feedback and required fixes.

 Roadmap